icarvalhosa/edX_MS_QuerryingTSQL/README.md

 # edX
 ## Microsoft: DAT201x Querying with Transact-SQL

-Labs section for the 'Microsoft: DAT201x Querying with Transact-SQL' course provided by edX and Microsoft.
+Contains 11 lab sections for the 'Microsoft: DAT201x Querying with Transact-SQL' course provided by edX and Microsoft.

-More details can be found on [https://www.edx.org/course/querying-transact-sql-microsoft-dat201x-0]
+Details of the course can be found [here][https://www.edx.org/course/querying-transact-sql-microsoft-dat201x-0].